NeonNegro/Track-It/README.md

 # Track It

 Track your daily habits.
-Can you beat your records?
+Can you beat your record?

-## React
+## About
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+On this application you can:
+ - SignUp using your e-mail, password, name and a photo;
+ - LogIn using your e-mail and password;
+ - Add habits and choose which days of the week you want to apply them;
+ - Check which habits you have completed on the current day;
+ - Delete habits that are no longer of interest to you;
+ - And finally, a HystoryPage, where you can track your monthly performance.
+    - to be implemented

 ## Technologies